jeremiah-c-leary/vhdl-style-guide/docs/instantiation_rules.rst

 This rule checks for the optional architecture specification in entity instantiations.

-The default action is "remove".
+The default action is "add".

 |configuring_optional_items_link|